Matt Sharp

-Matthew Kelly Sharp (born September 22, 1969) is an American songwriter and musician.
-Until 1998, he was the bassist for the alternative rock band Weezer, which he cofounded in 1992.
+Matthew Kelly Sharp (born September 22, 1969) is an American musician.
+Until 1998, he was the bassist for the rock band Weezer, which he co-founded in 1992.
 He appears on their first two albums, the Blue Album (1994) and Pinkerton (1996).
-In 1994, Sharp founded the Rentals, who have released four albums.
+In 1994, Sharp founded the Rentals, who have released five albums.
 Sharp has also released an EP and an album as a solo artist.

 Early life

 Matt Sharp was born in Bangkok, Thailand, to American parents on September 22, 1969.
 The family moved to Arlington, Virginia, when he was one year old.
 At the age of nine, he made his first musical purchase, a 45 rpm single of the song "Le Freak" by Chic.

 At sixteen, he moved to San Diego.

 In 1989, Sharp started fronting a goth band, the Clique, which lasted less than a year.
 A few months after the Clique disbanded, Sharp befriended the drummer Patrick Wilson, with whom he created the band 60 Wrong Sausages.
 The guitarist Jason Cropper soon joined.
 Around this time, Wilson was also in another band, Fuzz, with the guitarist and vocalist Rivers Cuomo.
 For a brief period, Cuomo, Wilson and Sharp shared an apartment.
 During this time, Sharp worked as a telemarketer.